 The Community Health Survey was disseminated October 23 through December 12, 2018, to the DePaul community in Norfolk and Virginia Beach.
 It was available online and could be completed on paper in both English and Spanish.
-The survey was distributed widely via Bon Secours networks, as well as meetings, clinics and programs supported by DePaul, such as the Care-

-A-Van, a mobile medical unit that provides care to the uninsured population, in the East Ocean View site of the Bon Secours Hampton Roads Health Communities initiative, Bon DePaul Medical Center Secours SeniorHealth members, and a Norfolk LGBTQ community resource site.
+The survey was distributed widely via Bon Secours networks, as well as meetings, clinics and programs supported by DePaul, such as the Care-A-Van, a mobile medical unit that provides care to the uninsured population, in the East Ocean View site of the Bon Secours Hampton Roads Health Communities initiative, Bon Secours DePaul Medical Center SeniorHealth members, and a Norfolk LGBTQ community resource site.
 The Community Health Needs Assessment Survey can be reviewed in Appendix V.

 The survey was taken by 330 residents and key stakeholders who indicated Norfolk and Virginia Beach as their primary service area.
 Individuals were asked to choose the top five health issues and services they thought should be addressed in their community.
 Overall, Community Health Needs Assessment Survey participants represent a blend of perspectives across age, race and income.

-Epidemiological data was provided by the Virginia Department of Health -Portsmouth.
+Epidemiological data was provided by the Virginia Department of Health - Portsmouth.
 Based on secondary data analysis, the following table highlights the major health issues where the DePaul community has worse rates or percentages when compared to Virginia or Healthy People 2020 targets.
 It is important to note, that for the most part, Norfolk also has worse health outcomes than Virginia Beach.

-Health Concerns
+Health Concerns Social / Economic Factors

-• Mental Health
+Mental Health Crime

-- Obesity
+Obesity Food Insecurity

-- Alcohol / Substance Abuse
+Alcohol / Substance Abuse Unemployment

-- Heart Conditions
+Heart Conditions Children in Single-Parent Households

-- Diabetes Hospitalizations
+Diabetes Hospitalizations Severe Housing Problems

-- Breast Cancer
+Breast Cancer

-- Respiratory Disease
+Respiratory Disease